2021–22 North American winter: Mid-January winter storm

 A weak area of low pressure developed on January 13 in southwestern Canada, moving southeastwards into the High Plains while delivering heavy snowfall and began moving more southwards through the states of Nebraska, Kansas and Missouri into the early morning hours of January 14.
 Later that day, at 21:00 UTC the Weather Prediction Center (WPC) began issuing periodic storm summary bulletins on the developing system, albeit with competing areas of low pressure.
 Moving further south, a stronger low began forming over southern Missouri on January 15, moving into Arkansas and began strengthening due to a strong upper-level low located nearby.
 Associated cold air in place over the aforementioned areas allowed snow to break out in areas further south, as the system began occluding later that night while wintry precipitation spread eastward towards the Southeastern United States into the early morning hours of January 16.
 The system began turning more northward later that day into the southern Appalachian Mountains as the two centers began merging.

 The storm, unofficially named Winter Storm Izzy by The Weather Channel, caused 11 in of snow in Laurens, Iowa.
 There were also 78 car crashes reported, which caused 14 injures.
 Georgia, Virginia, North Carolina and South Carolina all declared a state of emergency in preparation for the winter storm.

 Late January Southeast snowstorm

 A winter storm, unofficially named Winter Storm Jasper by The Weather Channel impacted the southeastern United States in mid-to-late January and killed one person in North Carolina when an ambulance slid off the road.
 The storm resulted in freezing rain, sleet, and snow across the Carolinas.
 The storm also closed hundreds of schools in Florida and Louisiana.
 Parts of Virginia recorded up to 8.5 in of snow.
 In Pennsylvania, a Winter storm warning was issued in Pittsburgh and snow fell there as well.
+The winter storm also forced a temporary ground stop at LaGuardia Airport.